Rickyoung221/Hackquarantine/README.md

 4. (The web app is not yet packed into an iOS app)

 ### Feature:
-Reminder: wash your hands, don’t touch your face
+Reminder: wash your hands, don’t touch your face, and stay home when you're away from home more than 15 minutes